STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

 Firearms MAP Pricing:

-MAP Pricing = Minimum Advertised Pricing This is the lowest price the manufacturer allows a dealer to put on a gun.
+MAP Pricing = Minimum Advertised Pricing YOU WILL SEE THIS ON THE WEBSITE AS THE RETAIL PRICE ON FIREARMS.
+There will not be a CASH price shown.
+This is the lowest price the manufacturer allows a dealer to put on a gun.
 The dealer is allowed to sell it for less which we do in most cases.
 However the only way to know what the selling price would be is to ask us.
 Sometimes it is just a little less than MAP plus a cash discount off that or some MAP prices are quite high and you could receive good savings of the MAP price plus a cash discount off that.

 IN STORE Special Orders:

+Special orders are only offered IF the firearm wanted is IN STOCK at my supplier.
+I will not take pre payment for something that is out of stock at my supplier (NO BACK ORDERS).
 If paying cash the item must be paid in full before we order it.
 If paying by credit or debit the item must be paid in full before we order it.
-This policy is due to guns that have been orded and never picked up or guns that have sat here for a very long time before being picked up with only a small portion of money down.
+This policy is due to guns that have been ordered and never picked up or guns that have sat here for a very long time before being picked up with only a small portion of money down.
 Returns on special orders (non firearms) will be subject to 25% restocking charge.
 We do offer a cash price on special orders.
 MOST ORDERED FIREARMS WILL ARRIVE IN 3-7 DAYS.
 Ordered firearms should be picked up within 7 day of us receiving it.

 BY PHONE Special Orders: